-We’ve heard slip-slop-slap since we were freckle-faced kids, but a t-shirt and a ‘slop’ of sunscreen haven’t been enough to slow the rate of skin cancer in Australia.
+We’ve heard slip-slop-slap since we were freckle-faced kids, but a t-shirt and a ‘slop’ of sunscreen haven’t been enough to slow the rate of skin cancer.
 Why?
 Partly because that shirt isn’t as effective as you think.

-Here in Australia, around 1 million people are diagnosed with skin cancer or melanoma each year, and almost 2,000 die from what is an entirely preventable disease.
-We hold the regrettable title of ‘Highest Skin Cancer Rate’ in the world.
+Around 1 million people are diagnosed with skin cancer or melanoma each year, and almost 2,000 die from what is an entirely preventable disease.

 Slip, slop, slap isn’t a perfect system.